Ez-Kits/hot-keys/docs/react/getting-started/concepts.md

 ## Hot Keys Scope

 **Ez Hot Keys** manages hot keys in scopes.
 Each hot key is associated with a scope.
+Imagine your application has several features, you can register a hot keys scope for each feature, in this way, you can manage hot keys in each feature separately without worrying about duplicate hot keys in different features.

 You can register a hot keys scope with hooks: `useHotKeysScope`.

 ## Active Scope

-The active scope is the scope that is currently active.
-There is only one active scope at a time. **Ez Hot Keys** will only trigger the hot keys of the active scope.
+The active scope is the scope that is currently active. **Ez Hot Keys** will only trigger the hot keys of the active scope.
+There is only one active scope at a time.

 ## Global Hot Keys

 The global hot keys are hot keys that are not associated with any scope.
-They will be triggered if no scope handle the hot key.
+They will be triggered if the active scope does not handle the hot key.
 You can register global hot keys with `useGlobalHotKeys` hook.

 ## Sequences